dreid1991/md_engine/doc/source/data-recording.rst

 Overview
 ^^^^^^^^

 Several types of data can be recorded using GPU-accelerated methods in DASH, including energies on an aggregate or fine-grained bases, temperature, kinetic energy, pressture, virial coefficients, volume, and simulation boundaries.
-Other data types can be recorded via Python Operations (LINK) with minimal performance overhead.
+Other data types can be recorded via :doc:`Python Operation<python-operation>` with minimal performance overhead.

 Recording data
 ^^^^^^^^^^^^^^